School Holiday Adventure at Fitzroy Falls

 While training Guide Dogs is an important part of Guide Dogs NSW/ACT work, the organisation’s most common program is showing people with impaired vision how to safely move through different environments, using a range of mobility aids and electronic devices.

-Guide Dogs NSW/ACT provides a wide range of free services to assist a child with vision impairment to participate freely in everyday activities at school, at home and in the local community.
-Last year, the organisation assisted close to 500 children with sight loss and continues to rely on the support of the community to fund its free services.
+Guide Dogs NSW/ACT provides a wide range of services to assist a child with vision impairment to participate freely in everyday activities at school, at home and in the local community.
+Last year, the organisation assisted close to 500 children with sight loss and continues to rely on the support of the community to fund its services.

 Every day 28 Australians are diagnosed with vision loss that cannot be corrected, including nine who become blind.